ERNI-Academy/training-get-fit-at-git/slides.md

 When collaborating, and your work has been shared, don't cause trouble to your colleagues.
 They may have started their work after yours.

-Therefore, never `push --force` already pushed branches that have been modified.
+Therefore, __never__ `push --force` already pushed branches that you have modified.
 Even if you just changed a title.
 Well, _never never ..._

 ---